Meet our school counselors, school psychologist, and social worker and learn about our school counseling program

 Our 6th grade community service leadership team is very excited about their upcoming projects!

 - Toy and Stuffed Animal Drive for kids at Children’s Hospital.
 See your classroom newsletter for the do’s and don’ts of what to donate.
-Donations are due by December 18th.

 School Psychology Services